Fine Art BA (Hons)

 What can I do on completion of my course?

-Once you have successfully completed your BA (Hons) Fine Art course, you might like to consider a career as a commerical artist, community practitioner or teacher.
+Once you have successfully completed your BA (Hons) Fine Art course, you might like to consider a career as a commercial artist, community practitioner, lecturer, or teacher.
 Your skills will also be highly desirable in the arts and creative-related employment sectors.

 Can I progress into further study?